eliba2/vim-node-inspect/README.md

 **"port"** - in the case of "attach", this is the port to connect to.
 Must be present.

-**"cmd"** - working directory for running the script.
+**"cwd"** - working directory for running the script.
 Defaults to (n)vims current directory.
 Optional.

 **"envFile"** - path to a file containing environment variables.
 Optional.